xinli94/dl-inference-server/README.md

 In the second mode perf\_client will generate a inferences/second vs. latency curve by increasing concurrency until a specificy latency limit is reached.
-This mode is enabled by using the -d option and -l to specify the latency limit.
+This mode is enabled by using the -d option and -l to specify the latency limit (you can also use -c to specify a maximum concurrency limit).

     $ perf_client -m resnet50_netdef -p3000 -d -l15
     *** Measurement Settings ***